Lu-17/drug_development_b/README.md

 4. Production simulation.

 ## Setup
-1. In the setup step, a topology for the protein structure is prepared which contains all the information required to describe the molecule for the purposes of simulation (atom masses, bond lengths and angles, charges).
-2. a GRO structure file is created, storing the structure of the protein.
-3. a ‘position restraint file’ is created which will define the unit cell where the simulation will take place.
-4. protein solvation is executed to add water molecules and ions to the simulation box.
+In the setup step, a topology for the protein structure is prepared which contains all the information required to describe the molecule for the purposes of simulation (atom masses, bond lengths and angles, charges).
+Then, a GRO structure file is created, storing the structure of the protein.
+Finally, a ‘position restraint file’ is created which will define the unit cell where the simulation will take place.
+After that, protein solvation is executed to add water molecules and ions to the simulation box.

 ## Energy minimization
-1. To remove any steric clashes or unusual geometry which would artificially raise the energy of the system, we must relax the structure by running an energy minimization (EM) algorithm.
+To remove any steric clashes or unusual geometry which would artificially raise the energy of the system, we must relax the structure by running an energy minimization (EM) algorithm.

 ## Equilibration
-1. At this point equilibration of the solvent around the solute (i.e. the protein) is necessary.
-2. This is performed in two stages:
-    1. equilibration under an NVT ensemble, NVT ensemble maintains constant number of particles, volume and temperature
-    2. followed by an NPT ensemble, while NPT ensemble maintains constant number of particles, pressure and temperature.
-3. Additionally, use the position restraint file again to hold the protein in place while the solvent is allowed to move freely around it.
+At this point equilibration of the solvent around the solute (i.e. the protein) is necessary.
+This is performed in two stages: equilibration under an NVT ensemble, followed by an NPT ensemble.
+NVT ensemble maintains constant number of particles, volume and temperature, while NPT ensemble maintains constant number of particles, pressure and temperature.
+Additionally, we use the position restraint file again to hold the protein in place while the solvent is allowed to move freely around it.

 ## Production simulation
 After the previous steps, results of the MD simulation are now ready in the form of .GRO file which are visualized using NGL viewer.